-Bachelor degree and admission to Master Vitality & Ageing
+Bachelor degree and admission to Master Vitality & Ageing.

-defines a valid research question
+can define a valid research question

 shows insights in the background and premises of qualitative research

 is able to design and perform a qualitative study and present the results to peers

 is able to draw up a scientific hypothesis, and design and write a scientifically sound research plan

 All course and group schedules are published on our LUMC scheduling website or on the LUMC scheduling app.